 Smol Slime

 Disclaimer: This project is highly experimental.
 These devices may be incompatible with newer versions of SlimeVR Server and may require frequent firmware updates.
-Nothing is final yet; this includes hardware, firmware, protocols used, etc.
+Nothing is final at this stage; this includes hardware, firmware, protocols used, etc.

 Interested, have questions, or issues with this project?
 Chat with us in #smol-slimes on SlimeVR Discord!